Codecademy/docs/content/lua/concepts/mathematical-library/terms/modf/modf.md

 ---
 Title: 'modf()'
-Description: 'Used to extract the integral and fractional parts of a given number'
+Description: 'Used to extract the integral and fractional parts of a given number.'
 Subjects:
   - 'Computer Science'
   - 'Game Development'